Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 How Do I Get a Background Check in Illinois?

-The Illinois Department of Financial and Professional Regulation provides a list of approved fingerprinting vendors.
+The Illinois Department of Financial & Professional Regulation provides a list of approved fingerprinting vendors.

 Background checks are very useful in Illinois because employers have to make sure that prospective employees, especially healthcare providers and child care workers, are safe and trustworthy toward their clients.